 Managing academic stress – especially during exam time – is easier said than done!
 However, taking care of your mental and physical health during this time is very important.
-Here are some strategies you can try to help cope with stress:
+Here are some strategies you can try to help Managing Stress During Exams:

 Take Breaks for YOU.

 Take a break!
 Schedule some time in between studying to do something you enjoy.
-Relax, go for a short walk outside, or watch an episode of a show you like – whatever you like to do, make some time to do it each day if you can to reduce build up of academic stress.
+Relax, go for a short walk outside, or watch an episode of a show you like – whatever you like to do, make some time to do it each day to reduce the build-up of academic stress.

 Go for a Walk.

 Being outside in the fresh air can help reduce your stress levels.
-If you are beginning to feel anxious and overwhelmed, go for a walk – even a short walk can help!
+If you are anxious and overwhelmed, go for a walk – even a short walk can help!
 Exercise is an excellent way to ward off academic stress!

 Take Care of Your Body.

-Most students tend to neglect their bodies when exams come – you’re tired, you’re stressed, and maybe you’re so stressed you just don’t feel like eating.
-However, taking care of your physical health will help you focus, reduce your academic stress, and increase your ability to perform well on test day.
-Eat healthy meals, take time to exercise (e.g., go for a walk, do yoga, workout, or meditate), and most of all, get your rest.
+Most students tend to neglect their bodies when exams come – you’re tired, stressed, and maybe so stressed you don’t feel like eating.
+However, taking care of your physical health will help you focus, reduce academic stress, and increase your ability to perform well on test days.
+Eat healthy meals, take time to exercise (e.g., go for a walk, do yoga, work out, or meditate), and most of all, get your rest.
 Sleep is important – make sure you’re getting enough!

 Talk to Someone.

 If you’re feeling stressed, overwhelmed, or anxious, sometimes the best thing to do is talk to someone.
-Talk to your peers, friends, or your family about how you’re feeling.
-Sharing how we feel with people we trust can often make us feel better.
+Talk to your peers, friends, or family about how you feel.
+Sharing how we feel with people we trust can make us feel better.

 Watch Your Self-Talk.

-Its very easy to fall into a downward spiral of negative thinking when you’re worried about an exam.
-How we talk to ourselves has a huge impact on our thoughts and how we feel.
-If you’re worried about an exam, avoid negative thoughts like “I’m going to fail” or “I’m too stupid for this”.
-If you find yourself saying thinking these things, try reframing them into something positive, such as “I am going to do my best” or “I am smart and I know I can do well.”
+It’s very easy to fall into a downward spiral of negative thinking when worrying about an exam.
+How we talk to ourselves greatly impacts our thoughts and how we feel.
+If you’re worried about an exam, avoid negative thoughts like “I’m going to fail” or “I’m too stupid for this.”
+If you think these things, try reframing them into something positive, such as “I am going to do my best” or “I am smart, and I know I can do well.”